udit-001/yt-notes/README.md

 Note:
 - Ordering based on timestamp and creation time is supported for the notes list API.
-- All list endpoints support pagination.
+- All list endpoints support Limit and Offset pagination.